6 Connecticut Beach Getaways Last Updated: May 2023

 Feast Your Senses in Guilford

 There are no signs to guide you to Jacobs Beach in Guilford, unless you count the dead-end sign at the top of Seaside Avenue.
 When you discover just how picture-perfect this petite sandbox is, you’ll understand why residents are thankful their town’s public beach is well hidden.
 You’re in for a visual feast, as clouds and blue sky reflect in clear water.
 In the distance, the lighthouse on Faulkner’s Island—the second oldest beacon in Connecticut—still performs its vital role.
 In town, the Henry Whitfield State Museum also honors the area’s history and welcomes visitors to tour the oldest house in Connecticut, built in 1639.
+The house is currently closed but the grounds are open.

 Why not surprise someone special with a day in Guilford that indulges all of the senses?
 Start with Hen & Heifer’s handcrafted pastries.
 They’re almost too enchanting to eat.
 Shoreline Segway will show you how remarkably easy it is to command one of these personal transportation vehicles, then take you on a tour through this historic town.
 Guilford Lobster Pound is around the corner from Jacobs Beach, so before or after your dip in the Sound, relax on their deck and taste the freshest lobster rolls around.